tinymce/tinymce-docs/advanced/configuring-comments-callbacks.md

    comments: [
     {
       author: string, // author of first comment
-      authorName: string, // optional author display name of first comment.
+      authorName: string, // optional - Display name to use instead of author.
 Defaults to using `author` if not specified
       createdAt: date, // when the first comment was created
       content: string, // content of first comment
-      modifiedAt: date, // when the first comment was last created/updated
+      modifiedAt: date, // when the first comment was created/last updated
       uid: string // the uid of the first comment in the conversation },
     {
       author: string, // author of second comment
-      authorName: string, // optional author display name of second comment.
+      authorName: string, // optional - Display name to use instead of author.
 Defaults to using `author` if not specified
       createdAt: date, // when the second comment was created
       content: string, // content of second comment
-      modifiedAt: date, // when the second comment was last created/updated
+      modifiedAt: date, // when the second comment was created/last updated
       uid: string // the uid of the second comment in the conversation }
   ]